Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Methods

 It is clear, that both the binding neuron and the feedback line operate in deterministic manner.
-Nevertheless, the probabilistic description is required for the output stream because of the stochastic nature of driving Poisson process.
+Nevertheless, the probabilistic description is required for the output stream because of the stochastic nature of the driving Poisson process.

-Let us denote by $P^\Delta(t)$ the ISI probability density function for inhibitory neuron with delayed feedback.
-In order to calculate $P^\Delta(t)$, we use the procedure, previously utilized for excitatory BN with delayed feedback \cite{BNDF}.
-As a first step, we define the conditional probability density, $P^\Delta(t\mid s)$.
-Namely, $P^\Delta(t\mid s)$ gives the probability to obtain an output ISI of duration within interval $[t;t+dt[$, provided there was an impulse in the feedback line with time to live equal $s$ at the moment of this ISI begining.
+Let us denote by $P^\Delta(t)$ the ISI probability density function for neuron with delayed inhibitory feedback.
+In order to calculate $P^\Delta(t)$, we use the procedure, previously utilized for BN with excitatory delayed feedback \cite{BNDF}.
+For this purpose we define an auxiliary random variable $S$, wich values $s\in]0;\Delta]$ are the values of time to live of the impulse in the feedback line at the beginning of an interspike interval.
+A possibility to introduce such a variable is ensured by the fact that, at the beginning of any ISI, the feedback line is never empty, see pervious section.
+It is clear that both $S$ and $T$ outcomes are uniquely determined by the unique outcome of the driving Poisson process.
+Here $T$ denotes the ISI random variable.
+The difference between $T$ and $S$ is that the $S$ outcome becomes known in physical time before the corresponding outcome of $T$ is known.
+That is, if at the beginning of an ISI, the $S$ outcome is $s$, then this $s$ together with the consequent outcome of the driving Poisson process determine the outcome $t$, corresponding to this $s$.
+Due to this fact it is natural to define the conditional probability density, $P^\Delta(t\mid s)$.
+Namely, $P^\Delta(t\mid s)\,dt$ gives the probability to obtain an output ISI of duration within interval $[t;t+dt[$, provided there was an impulse in the feedback line with time to live equal $s$ at the moment of this ISI beginning.

-Then, we introduce the stationary probability density, $f(s)$, for time to live, $s\in]0;\Delta]$, of an impulse in the feedback line at the moment of beginning of any output ISI.